"""Class for ControlChart: robust control charts with a balance between CUSUM and Shewhart properties."""

 no outliers are present in the data.

 variant (str, optional): Many variants of control charts are available.
+The variant

-specified by parameters `ld_1` (lambda 1) and `ld_2` (lambda 2).
+exact blend is specified by parameters `ld_1` (lambda 1) and `ld_2` (lambda 2).

 Other variants are: